ome/ngff/README.md

 For each top-level metadata key of the OME-NGFF specification, JSON schemas are maintained for each version of the specification and stored under `$VERSION/schemas/` or `latest/schemas/`.
-Tests validating these schemas must be implementing to follow principles of the [JSON schema test suite](https://github.com/json-schema-org/JSON-Schema-Test-Suite) and stored under `$VERSION/tests/` or `latest/tests/` to allow their execution on each CI build.
+Tests validating these schemas must be implemented to follow principles of the [JSON schema test suite](https://github.com/json-schema-org/JSON-Schema-Test-Suite) and stored under `$VERSION/tests/` or `latest/tests/` to allow their execution on each CI build.